logo image

 The old Railway Line is now part of the Deeside Way footpath that runs 40 miles between Aberdeen and Ballater.

-The Bowling and Tennis are situated across the road from Aboyne centre, with Tennis Court hire available for a small fee.
+The Bowling and Tennis are across the road from Aboyne centre, with Tennis Court hire available for a small fee.

-Aboyne Castle is situated about 1 mile north of the Village centre, with the best way to walk round the Estate by parking at the Cemetery on Aboyne Stone Circle Road, or walk from the Village centre.
+Aboyne Castle is 1 mile north of the Village centre, with the best way to walk round the Estate by parking at the Cemetery on Aboyne Stone Circle Road, or walk from the Village centre.
 Castle and Stone Circle Map.

 Aboyne Castle was built from the 1200s for the Bysets, Lords of Strathdee and Aboyne.
 This early Wooden Castle was replaced by the Stone Castle seen today from the 1670s.
 The Castle has been owned by the Knights Templar, Clan Fraser, Clan Keith, and now Clan Gordon.